News - 25th Mar 2022

 Homework is an important part of supporting classroom learning, and within Mathematics it is a key part of our retrieval practice in supporting pupils to make connections and move forward.
 Homework has been proven to support progress, improve memory as well as prepare for examinations.
 At St Peters we will never set homework to simply fill the gap.
 Each piece is put together to best support students at all levels in their Mathematics and further study as well as career choices.

-In years 7 to 9 students will be set an online piece each week on SPARX, this will incorporate content from their studies that week as well as previous units of work that year.
-This is broken down into 3 elements core, optional and target to make the level of challenge appropriate for all students.
+In years 7 to 10 students will be set an online piece each week on SPARX, this will incorporate content from their studies that week as well as previous units of work that year to support their understanding and knowledge retrieval.
+This is broken down into 3 elements Compulsory, XP Boost and target to make the level of challenge appropriate for all students.

 In year 11 students are set a weekly piece of homework to support their learning throughout the GCSE course and in preparation for final GCSE assessments.

-- Jane Rolands - Assistant Subject Learning Leader
+- Sandra England - Assistant Subject Learning Leader

 - Marianna Tonne